AromaKitsune/Windows-XAML-Styles/guides/Forking-Styler-Mod-for-Other-UWP-Apps.md

 12. Go to the "Advanced" tab.
 13. Clear everything in the "Mod settings" text box.
 14. Go to this GitHub repo.
-15. Open the JSON file for a specific Styler mod.
+15. Open the JSON file for a specific process.
 16. Copy the whole code.
 17. Go back to the Windhawk app.
 18. Paste the JSON code into the "Mod settings" text box.